jssimporter/JSSImporter/README.md

 Not surprisingly, packages are forwarded on from ParentRecipes seamlessly.
 However, if you need to specify an `os_requirements` setting, there's an input variable for that.
 The format follows that of the JSS: a comma-delimeted list of acceptable versions, with 'x' as a wildcard, e.g. `10.8.6, 10.9.x`.

+Packages accept two other arguments: `package_notes` and `package_info` for specifying the corresponding fields on the package object.

 To save on time spent uploading, the JSSImporter processor only uploads a package to the distribution points when it think it is needed.
 Specifically, on AFP/SMB DP's, it compares the filename of the package just created with those on the DP, and uploads if it is missing.
 On a JDS, it only uploads a package if a new package-object was created.

 This means that if your package recipe changes, but the output package filename stays the same, AFP/SMB DP's will not get the new package uploaded to them: please manually delete the package from the file shares and re-run your recipe.